 - Your budget is a pay-per-view budget.
 So, any time Facebook shows your job post they get paid.
-By contrast, LinkedIn is a pay-per-click budget.
+By contrast, LinkedIn has a pay-per-click budget.

 - Facebook jobs expire.
 If you want it to be on the site for more than about 30 days, you’ll need to renew the job post.

 Your mileage may vary, but our experience in helping our customers find job candidates has shown that Facebook is more effective with low-level job positions.
 If you are hiring a maid, carpet cleaner, lawnmower, or other similar types of positions, Facebook may be more effective for you.
 However, having said that every industry and location is different.

 If your budget allows and other means have failed, Facebook jobs may work for you.